submission-conf/neurips_cooperativeAI/README.md

-# Circular Social Dilemma with Reinforcement Learning
+# Asymatrica and Circular Social Dilemma with Reinforcement Learning and Graph-based Tit-for-Tat

 ## Requirements
 - Python: requirements.txt